 Added by Mary Kate Leming on January 31, 2013 at 3:53pm — No Comments

 More than 40 pets, mostly dogs, had their photographs and their owners’ contact information entered into a database during a Highland Beach Police Department pet registration event held earlier this month.
-The information and photographs will be kept on file and used by the police department to help get pets back…Continue
+The information and photographs will be kept on file and used by the police department to help get pets back to their owners should they get loose.
+Those pet owners who…Continue

 Added by Mary Kate Leming on January 31, 2013 at 3:36pm — No Comments

 The recently completed remodeling of the clubhouse for the McCormick Mile neighborhood was celebrated with a party.
-In addition to new windows and floors and a higher roof, the Ocean Ridge beachfront facility features architectural enhancements and new landscaping.…Continue
+In addition to new windows and floors and a higher roof, the Ocean Ridge beachfront facility features architectural enhancements and new landscaping.
+Jerry Lower/The Coastal…Continue

 Added by Mary Kate Leming on January 30, 2013 at 7:06pm — No Comments

 The Jewish Federation of South Palm Beach County’s King David Society kicked off the season with a briefing by guest speaker David Makovsky, of the Washington Institute’s Project on the Middle East Peace Process.
-Those who contributed $25,000 or more to the federation’s…Continue
+Those who contributed $25,000 or more to the federation’s annual campaign attended the event at the home of Jeff and Barbara Feingold, chairs of the…Continue

 Added by Mary Kate Leming on January 30, 2013 at 7:02pm — No Comments